10 years is a long time. That’s the amount of time I have spent with my current surviving venture.

 In between, I have been a part of multiple ventures as a consultant, partner, co-founder, etc, etc.

-One of those recent ventures was an online store which was a completely new industry for me.
+One of those recent ventures was a small ecommerce venture – a completely new industry for me.

 Why we started an ecommerce venture?

 Well…The whole country has been crazy about e-commerce for the last few years.
 Everyone wants to buy online.
 The big boys in the industry are spending a fortune there.

 Although the craziness has come down a few notches (after multiple ecommerce stores shut down or failed to raise next level of funding), the hype around the sector is still there.

 So, a few months back I started working on an ecommerce business model along with my better half.
 Our plan was to buy and sell home décor and home utility items (curated collection) from exporters who do not sell in the Indian market and sell them in India via exhibitions and online (ecommerce).

 Like every business, the model was excellent on paper. (why else would I get into a business?
 At least, it should look profitable on papers 😊 )